carpentries/lesson-development-training/episodes/formative-assessment.md

 - **summative assessments** - used to verify whether learners achieved the stated learning objectives *after* instruction.
- - **formative assessments** - used to detect changes in learner understaning or performance *during* instruction, to provide feedback and insight (to both instructors and learners) into the learners' developing mental models of the topic taught and to identify any old or developing misconceptions.
+ - **formative assessments** - used to detect changes in learner understanding or performance *during* instruction, to provide feedback and insight (to both instructors and learners) into the learners' developing mental models of the topic taught and to identify any old or developing misconceptions.

 **Summative assessments** sum up what learning has been achieved after